-Please contact your tax advisor to determine your personal tax benefits.
-For further information about donating stocks or DAF funds to Second Harvest, contact Marian Eidson, Director of Donor Relationships, 615-627-1564.
+Please contact your tax adviser to determine your personal tax benefits.
+For further information about donating stocks or Donor-Advised Funds to Second Harvest, contact Marian Eidson, Director of Donor Relationships, 615-627-1564.

 You probably know that in most cases, if you’re itemizing your taxes, you can write off charitable contributions.
 The Parsons family takes it one step further: Their financial planning includes annual stock transfers directly to Second Harvest.

 That’s because if you give appreciated stock, you can claim the fair market value of the securities (even if you paid much less for them).
 And the nonprofit still reaps the full benefit of the stocks’ increased value.

 Carey Parsons said he and his wife, Judy, are thankful they can share their financial blessings for such a worthy cause.
 “It brings us great joy to know that a high percentage of this channel of giving reaches families and children in nearby communities who are at risk of hunger,” he said.

 To learn more about donating stock or donor-advised funds, call Marian Eidson at (615) 627-1564.